nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-07-17-buldrightthingright.md

 ## Building the wrong thing right
-Building the wrong thing right is same as building the house adhering to all building qualities, but being impractical to live in.
+Building the wrong thing right (serving the developers, excluding users) is same as building the house adhering to all building qualities, but being impractical to live in.

 When the builder hand over the key to the client, no one is popping champagne.
 The two parties engage in heated arguments.
 - Client: "What type of house is this?
 I mean how do you expect me to get my car in the garage?"